kabirt7/postcode-api/README.md

 * Going to initalise my repo and Java file.
 I don't think any unique packages (ones that I haven't used before) will be needed.
 * Need to plan out the data table/entity

+* So I toyed with the idea of using a separate entities and connecting them with a 1-1 relationship but this seems unneccesary.
+Hashmaps can achieve this functionality and seem to be safe.
+And also it's not like I'm going to be repeating the same postcodes or suburbs.

+#### ACHIEVED:
+* Initalised the project file with: Spring Boot DevTools, Spring Web & MySQL Driver
+* Initalised git repo and started this readme
+* I've decided to use hashmaps to store my data

+#### TOMORROW
+* Start fleshing out my API
+* Research into my implementation